yiemwa123/starter-hugo-academic/content/project/FB_Messenger/index.md

 For this project, I created a feature that recommends friends for users to reconnect with and incentivizes the user to reconnect by allowing them to send confetti.

-Check out the prototypes in action here:
+Check out the prototypes in action:

 Sender (the one sending the confetti) - ![](sender.gif) Receiver (the one receiving the confetti) - ![](receiver.gif)